Codaisseur/cooking-with-objects/README.md

 - open your terminal
 - create a new directory
 - go into the directory
-- initialize a new git repository
+- initialize a new git repository `git init`

 ## [01] As a guest.
 I want to be greeted by the waiter when I enter the pizzeria.
 So that I feel like I am welcome.